pae0112/pae0112/README.md

-Here should be written somethink about me or smth :)
+Here should be written something about me or smth :)